civicrm/civicrm-dev-docs/docs/standards/javascript.md

 ```

 The above example has several disadvantages:

 - It relies on a global function.
 - It doesn't allow for separation of concerns between the presentation layer (html) and the business logic (js code).

 ```js
 CRM.$(function($) {
   $('a.my-selector').on('click', function() {
     // code goes here
   });
 });
 ```

+!!! note
-Note: sometimes you want to add a handler to an element that does not exist yet in the markup (or might be replaced), like each row in a datatable.
+    Sometimes you want to add a handler to an element that does not exist yet in the markup (or might be replaced), like each row in a datatable.
 For that use the delegation provided by jQuery's "on" method and attach the handler to some outer container that is going to be there more permanently.

 ## ClientSide MVC

 In the past, PHP-based webapps like CiviCRM have treated javascript as little more than an extension of css.
 But increasingly they are realizing the potential of Javascript to handle business logic.
 Javascript can be used to create robust, responsive, user-friendly webapps.
 But with this complexity comes the need for structure.
 While CiviCRM has not officially adopted a clientside MVC framework, version 4.3 includes a new UI for editing profiles which was built using Underscore, Backbone and Marionette.
 And 4.5 includes a new case-configuration interface built on Angular.
 In 4.6 CiviMail User Interface was re-written in Angular.

-More detail can be found in the [Angular reference documents](https://docs.civicrm.org/dev/en/stable/framework/angular/)
+More detail can be found in the [Angular reference documents](/framework/angular/index.md)